 - By tracking conversion rates, you can bring down the expenditure on online marketing campaigns by uncovering the “friction points” in your conversion path.

 - You can effectively nudge new prospects into your sales funnel by tracking and optimizing conversions regularly.

-How do you track conversion rate?
+How do you track the conversion rate?

 You can use a variety of analytics tools to track your website’s conversion rate.
-Our FoxMetrics analytics tool is one among that.
+Our FoxMetrics analytics tool is one of those.
 If you are running an e-commerce site, the conversion rate is primarily measured by the number of people buying a service or product from your site.
 Most e-commerce platforms come with their inbuilt analytics reporting tool to track the conversions.
 If you don’t have one, FoxMetrics analytics can be seamlessly integrated with your e-commerce site.

-Now if you have a regular website, it is measured by the number of people filling up a form, signing up to your email list (or newsletter) or completing a purchase.
+Now if you have a regular website, it is measured by the number of people filling up a form, signing up to your email list (or newsletter), or completing a purchase.
 FoxMetrics analytics tools not just help you keep track of activities of prospects on your site, but also help you optimize your site for improved lead generation and conversions.

 Lead (or Sales) Conversion Rate = Number of Leads (or Sales) / Number of Visitors * 100

 Let’s imagine that your website received 10,000 visitors in the last month and 200 of those visitors converted into leads.
-Then your lead to traffic conversion rate for that period will be 200/10000 * 100 = 2%.
+Then your lead to the traffic conversion rate for that period will be 200/10000 * 100 = 2%.